 Virginia McKenna, Bill Travers, Geoffrey Keen

-With its straightforward storytelling and emotional depth, "Born Free" continues to resonate and rightfully earns its place on our list of top lion films.
+With its compelling storytelling and emotional resonance, "Born Free" continues to inspire viewers and rightfully claims its spot among the best lion films of all time.

 AdventureDramaThriller